FuncProgLinux/nyctibius/.forgejo/issue_template/bug-reporting.md

 ---
-name: 'Bug Reporting'
+name: "Bug Reporting"
-about: 'Use this form to report a bug on this channel.'
+about: "Use this form to report a bug on this channel."
-title: 'Bug: '
+title: "Bug: "
-ref: ''
+ref: ""
-labels: 'bug'
+labels: "bug"
 ---

 <!--